biscuit-auth/biscuit/README.md

 ## Project organisation

+- `SUMMARY.md`: introduction to Biscuit from a user's perspective
 - `DESIGN.md` holds the current ideas about what Biscuit should be
-- `SPECIFICATIONS.md` is the in progress description of Biscuit, its format and behaviour
+- `SPECIFICATIONS.md` is the description of Biscuit, its format and behaviour
 - `experimentations/` holds code examples for the crypographic schemes and caveat language. `code/biscuit-poc/` contains an experimental version of Biscuit, built to explore API issues

 ## License